 Greetings Marvista Families,

-Thank you for all that you have done and for all that you continue to do to support our students and our school community.
+Thank you for always partnering with us.
+Our promise is to know your child by name, strength, and need.
+Taking the time to participate in this collaborative conversation helps us to achieve our promise and will create positive outcomes for our students.
+We appreciate your partnership and continued support.
 If you have any questions, you are always welcome to call our main office at 206-631-4200.
-Our amazing team will work to connect you with the appropriate support staff.
+Our team will work to connect you with the appropriate support staff.